BinPro/CONCOCT/doc/complete_example2016.md

 ----------------------------
 In order to give more weight to larger contigs and mitigate the effect of assembly errors we cut up the contigs into chunks of 10 Kb.
 The final chunk is appended to the one before it if it is < 10 Kb to prevent generating small contigs.
 This means that no contig < 20 Kb is cut up.
 We use the script ``cut_up_fasta.py`` for this:

-Now lets cut up the contigs and index for the mapping program \texttt{bwa}:
+Now lets cut up the contigs and index for the mapping program bwa:
 ```
 mkdir contigs
 python $CONCOCT/scripts/cut_up_fasta.py -c 10000 -o 0 -m Assembly/final.contigs.fa > contigs/final_contigs_c10K.fa